 - Will they video the yacht with a thorough walk-through?

-- Are they well-connected in the yachting industry and do they have a solid reputation for selling your type of yacht?
+- Are they well-connected in the yacht industry and do they have a solid reputation for selling your type of yacht?

-All of these questions are important to ask before entering a central agreement.
+All of these questions are important to ask before entering into a central agreement.

 Open Listing Agreements When Selling a Yacht

 “Open listing agreements are not an option you should consider.
 Since these agreements do not guarantee a broker’s efforts will be rewarded, they may not be as motivated to help you as with a signed Central Agreement.